COFFEE: Counterfactual Fairness for Personalized Text Generation in Explainable Recommendation: Background

-To the best of our knowledge, we are the first to study how personalization links the bias in NLG to individual user's protected attributes, leading to unfair treatment.
-We propose a unique and important perspective in PTG fairness: the linguistic quality of generated text should not differentiate w.r.t. user's protected attribute.

-\textbf{Fairness Notions:} There exist different fairness notions in the literature, among which group-wise fairness notions are the firstly studied ones \cite{zafar2015learning,hardt2016equality,zafar2017fairbeyond}.
-However, group-wise fairness has different quantitative definitions and different criteria such as demographic parity (DP) or equal opportunity (EO) are incompatible in general \cite{kleinberg2017inherent,richard2021fairness}.
-Depending on the relationship between the protected attribute and the data, some definitions can even increase discrimination \cite{kusner2017counterfactual}: e.g., if the protected attribute do not actually influence the ratio of positive labels in different groups, requiring DP will make the classifier more discriminatory.
+\textbf{Fairness Notions:} Various fairness notions exist in the literature, with group-wise fairness notions being the firstly studied ones \cite{zafar2015learning,hardt2016equality,zafar2017fairbeyond}.
+Yet, group-wise fairness has different quantitative definitions that are generally incompatible \cite{kleinberg2017inherent,richard2021fairness}.
+Some definitions can even exacerbate discrimination \cite{kusner2017counterfactual}.
 Individual fairness \cite{zemel2013learning,joseph2016rawlsian} requires similar users to receive similar predictions.
-But it depends on the specific distance metric for similarity, which must be carefully chosen, and requires an understanding of the domain at hand \cite{dwork2012fairness}.
-In contrast, counterfactual fairness (CF) \cite{kusner2017counterfactual} considers fairness from a causal perspective and requires fairness on an individual in the real-world vs. the counterfactual world where \emph{only} the protected attribute of the user is changed.
-CF has been widely adopted recently as a more robust fairness notion \cite{russell17when,wu2019pcfairness,makhlouf2020surveycausal}, which can also improve group-wise fairness in certain scenarios \cite{zhang2018equality,khademi2019fairness}.
+But it relies on carefully chosen domain-specific similarity metrics \cite{dwork2012fairness}.
+In contrast, counterfactual fairness (CF) \cite{kusner2017counterfactual}, considering fairness from a causal perspective, has gained prominence recently as a more robust fairness notion \cite{russell17when,wu2019pcfairness,makhlouf2020surveycausal}, which can also enhance group-wise fairness in certain scenarios \cite{zhang2018equality,khademi2019fairness}.

-\textbf{Explainable Recommendation:} Providing explanations for recommendations have been shown to help users make better decisions and increase users' reliance and trust in the system \cite{wang2018mter,chen2021generate,zhang2020explainable}.
-Natural language explanations \cite{chen2021generate,li21peter,yang2021explanation}, which are expressive and flexible, have been extensively studied recently owing to the advancement of NLG technology.
-Since natural language explanations can be applied to different types of recommendations, we focus on the fairness only in explanation generation, and refer interested readers to other works \cite{li21towardspersonalized} for fairness in recommendation.
+Though CF has been studied in some non-personalized NLP tasks \cite{huang2020reducing,garg2019cfintextclass}, most existing works study the dependency of model outputs on attribute-specific words within the input text \cite{blodgett2020languagepower,liang2021towards,sheng2021societal}.
+In such cases, CI can be easily performed on the input text itself, such as changing male pronouns to female pronouns \cite{huang2020reducing,garg2019cfintextclass}.
+However, CF in PTG necessitates CI on the protected attributes of users being served-an area yet to be thoroughly explored.